YomnaSabry172/Hospital-Appointment-System---Java/README.md

 ## 2. Main Features
 - **Doctor Management**
-  - Add new doctors with basic information (e.g. ID, name, specialization).
+  - Add new doctors with basic information (e.g., ID, name, specialization).
   - View the list of all registered doctors.

 - **Patient Management**